swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 >
 > RStudio offers you great flexibility in running code from within the editor
 > window.
 There are buttons, menu choices, and keyboard shortcuts.
 To run the
-> current line, you can 1. click on the `Run` button just above the editor panel,
+> current line, you can 1. click on the `Run` button above the editor panel,
 > or 2. select "Run Lines" from the "Code" menu, or 3. hit Ctrl-Enter in Windows
 > or Linux or Command-Enter on OS X. (This shortcut can also be seen by hovering
 > the mouse over the button).
 To run a block of code, select it and then `Run`.